Roxanne Reid - Africa Addict

 Stellenbosch Botanical Garden: lily pond

-Get away from the heat and the crowds by ducking into the gorgeous Stellenbosch Botanical Garden on the corner of Riebeeck and Neethling streets.
-Dating back to 1902, it’s the oldest university botanical garden in the country.
-You’ll find a range of indigenous Cape plants as well as some exotics.
-Stroll along the paths to visit the lily pond, glasshouses, fern house, herb garden and bonsai garden.
-There’s no more peaceful place in the beating heart of Stellenbosch.
-Relax on a bench in the shade or grab a cuppa at the small restaurant underneath a gigantic tree.
+Looking to escape the heat and the crowds?
+Duck into the gorgeous Stellenbosch Botanical Garden on the corner of Riebeeck and Neethling streets.
+It dates all the way back to 1902, making it the oldest university botanical garden in the country.
+Wander along the paths and you’ll come across everything from indigenous Cape plants to a few interesting exotics.
+There’s a lily pond, glasshouses, a fern house, herb garden, and bonsai garden.
+I can’t think of a more peaceful place in the beating heart of Stellenbosch.
+Grab a bench in the shade and just chill for a bit, or stop off at the cute little café tucked under a gigantic tree for a quick bite.

-If you’re particularly keen on sculpture, spend half a day exploring the 7ha and more than 60 sculptures at the Dylan Lewis sculpture garden in Paradyskloof Road.
-Walk 4km of pathways to see some of his characteristic pieces set against the background of the indigenous gardens and the mountains beyond.
+If you’re keen on sculpture, spend half a day exploring the 7ha and more than 60 sculptures at the Dylan Lewis Sculpture Garden in Paradyskloof Road.
+Walk 4km of pathways to see some of his characteristic pieces set against a background of fynbos, buchu, ericas and other indigenous plants, and the mountains beyond.
 It’s essential to book ahead.
-Your entry fee gives you access to the gardens for a self-guided tour, but you can book a 1.5-hour guided tour at an added cost.
+Your entry fee gives you access to the gardens for a self-guided tour, or you can book a 1.5-hour guided tour at an added cost.

 9. Go wine tasting